The PPT$^2$ conjecture holds for all Choi-type maps: Introduction

 \section{Introduction}

 Quantum channels model the evolution of quantum systems.
 Mathematically, they correspond to completely positive and trace preserving linear maps between matrix algebras.
 One important scenario in the rapidly developing field of quantum technologies is the distribution of quantum entanglement: which channels can be used to transmit a quantum particle which is entangled to another system in such a way that some entanglement in the total bipartite system is preserved?
 Quantum channels $\Phi$ which are useless for this task are dubbed \emph{entanglement breaking} \cite{horodecki2003entanglement}: the local application of $\Phi$ on any subsystem of a bipartite quantum state results in a separable (non-entangled) state.
 For qubit channels, this property is equivalent to a simpler \emph{PPT} property, which amounts to saying that both $\Phi$ and $\Phi \circ \top$ are completely positive, where $\top$ denotes the transposition map.
 The preceding equivalence ceases to hold for higher dimensional qudit channels.
-However, the \emph{PPT square conjecture} posits that for an arbitrary PPT channel, its composition with itself must be entanglement breaking.
+However, the \emph{PPT squared conjecture} posits that the composition of two arbitrary PPT linear maps must be entanglement breaking \cite{PPTsq, Christandl2018}.
+In particular, for a PPT channel, its composition with itself must be entanglement breaking.